-The conversion of PVC recyclate may contain calendaring as a process step.
-Although, this is no inherent waste treatment process, it is of relevance as recycling and initial conversion of recyclate may occur in the same manufacturing sites.
-If for the calendaring higher temperatures (> ambient temperature) are used, releases through evaporation are more likely.
+The conversion of PVC recyclate may contain calendering as a process step.
+Although, this is not an inherent waste treatment process, it is of relevance as recycling and initial conversion of recyclate may occur in the same manufacturing site.
+If higher temperatures (> ambient temperature) are used for the calendering, releases through evaporation are more likely although such loss will be subject to risk management measures also employed in the first life manufacture.